The year 2017 marks the 140th anniversary of the University of Manitoba.

 The University of Manitoba community believes in a holistic approach to wellness.
-More than 12,000 students registered their membership during the first term the Sport and Recreation Fee was applied to their tuition.
+More than 20,000 students enjoy the facilities, services and programs provided by Recreation Services.

-Across the globe, in 138 countries, there are nearly 133,000 University of Manitoba alumni carving their own paths.
+Across the globe, in 137 countries, there are over 140,000 University of Manitoba alumni carving their own paths.

-In 2014-15, U of M research received $162.5 million in funding.
-As Manitoba’s only research-intensive university, we contribute to our community’s ongoing and future success.
+In 2015-16, U of M research received $190.6 million in funding.
+As Manitoba’s only research-intensive university, we contribute to our community’s future success.

 The University’s Transformational Partnerships approach supports the success of Manitoba companies through collaborative research and development partnerships.
-In 2015-16 the approach involved 28 research collaborations totaling $8.7 million in funding.
+In 2015-16 the initiative involved 28 research collaborations totaling $8.7 million in funding.